Describe state management in ASP.NET.State management is a technique to manage a state of an object on different request.

 What are the Advantages and Disadvantages of Session?Following are the basic advantages and disadvantages of using session.

-- It stores user states and data to all over the application.
+- It stores user state and data that are accessible all over the application.

-- Easy mechanism to implement and we can store any kind of object.
+- It is an easy mechanism to implement and it can store any kind of object.

-- Session is secure and transparent from user because session object is stored on the server.
+- Session is secured and transparent from user because session object is stored on the server.

-- Performance overhead in case of large number of user, because of session data stored in server memory.
+- Performance overhead in case of large number of user, because session data is stored in server memory.

 Describe the Master Page.